JasonPekos/Stat744/HW2/Actual Submission/hw2.md

 ---

 *Q2*: based on these data, create 2 ggplots that display the data in a different way from the original; use the 2 plots to illustrate tradeoffs between different graphical principles.
 (If you’re feeling truly uncreative, one of your plots can replicate the original graphical design.)
-You do not need to worry about the dynamic-graphics aspect or the historical events shown in the original display
+You do not need to worry about the dynamic-graphics aspect or the historical events shown in the original display.

+## Graph One

+For my first graph, I tried simply representing the data as a scatterplot: the Wilke book seems to suggest that this is a pretty good first step with time series data.
+The main issue is that there is a pretty large amount of noise